It’s an ingredient that’s been used for centuries to treat many skin and scalp problems and remains as popular as ever.

 Tea tree oil is an essential oil that can be found in a wide variety of cosmetics.
 These products are typically formulated as shampoos or creams and are thought to improve the symptoms of various skin conditions.
 The oil has a long history of use in traditional and alternative medicine, with reports of antimicrobial and anti-inflammatory effects.

-Researchers evaluating the traditional uses of tea tree oil have discussed a powerful oral history passed on by generations, telling of ‘healing lakes’ in which Melaleuca alternifolia have fallen and decayed.
-The use of tea tree oil was not widely adopted in Australia until the 1920s when N. Penfold a chemist working at the University of New South Wales published evidence comparing the effects to other commonly used antimicrobials .
+That said, the use of tea tree oil was not widely adopted in Australia until the 1920s when N. Penfold a chemist working at the University of New South Wales published evidence comparing the effects to other commonly used antimicrobials .

 In 1989, continuing a strong tradition, chemists at the University of New South Wales conducted the first in-depth analysis of tea tree oil .
 The study analyzed over 800 unique samples and found that the oil contained over 100 unique components.
-There can be significant variation between samples, and so the ‘International Organisation for Standardisation’ set limits for the 14 most common components.
+The ‘International Organisation for Standardisation’ set limits for the 14 most common components.
 This means that if you buy tea tree oil in North America or Europe, the composition should be roughly equivalent.

 How Effective is Tea Tree Oil?